 Cost analysis: We average 4 recoveries daily across both units.
 The slightly slower speed costs maybe 40 minutes daily, but having two units prevents any downtime.
 For primarily residential work, the RG3 may hit an optimal balance.

 As an EPA-certified homeowner, the VIVOHOME works fine for my needs.
 I’ve used it 8 times over 18 months on my three home units.
 Yes, it’s slower and louder than professional models, but for $398 it gets the job done.
-Recovery takes about 45 minutes for my 3-ton system – perfectly acceptable for occasional use.
+Recovery takes about 45 minutes for my 3-ton system, which is perfectly acceptable for occasional use.

 The main limitation is heat sensitivity.
 During a 90°F day, I had to pause halfway through for cooling.
 For rare DIY use though, following proper safety procedures matters more than having the fastest machine.

-We run a mixed fleet – MR45s for commercial crews and RG3s for residential.
-After two years, here’s what we’ve learned:
+We run a mixed fleet.
+The MR45s serve commercial crews and the RG3s serve residential crews.
+After two years, here’s what we’ve learned.

-The MR45s have each completed 600+ recoveries with only routine filter changes.
-One needed warranty service for a faulty pressure switch – handled quickly.
+The MR45s have each completed 600 or more recoveries with only routine filter changes.
+One needed warranty service for a faulty pressure switch, which Fieldpiece handled quickly.
 The speed advantage becomes substantial on commercial jobs.
 One tech can potentially handle what previously required two.

-Our RG3s (200+ recoveries each) remain reliable workhorses.
-Well-suited for residential techs who value portability.
+Our RG3s (200 or more recoveries each) remain reliable workhorses.
+They suit residential techs who value portability.
 No failures, consistent performance, and techs prefer carrying them over bulkier units.
 The simple operation means new hires learn quickly.

-Important tip about accessories – don’t cheap out!
+Important tip about accessories: don’t cut costs here.
 I see techs with $1000 recovery machines using $20 hoses that leak.
 Consider quality options:

-Also, maintain your equipment!
+Also, maintain your equipment.
 I’ve seen 5-year-old MR45s running like new with proper care, and 1-year-old units degraded by neglect.
-Regular filter changes may make significant difference in maintaining recovery rates.
-Oil separation technology maintains refrigerant purity by removing compressor oil that contaminates refrigerant during recovery, with advanced systems using coalescing filters that capture oil particles before refrigerant enters storage cylinders.
+Regular filter changes may make a significant difference in maintaining recovery rates.
+Oil separation technology maintains refrigerant purity by removing compressor oil that contaminates refrigerant during recovery.
+Advanced systems use coalescing filters.
+Coalescing filters are filters that capture oil particles before refrigerant enters storage cylinders.

 Recovery Machine Selection: Performance-Based Recommendations